List of international cricket centuries by Adam Gilchrist

 Gilchrist made his Test debut against Pakistan in November 1999, and scored his first international century in the second match of the series.
 Scoring an unbeaten 149 in the fourth innings of the match, he led Australia to a four-wicket victory in Hobart.
 This was the third highest successful runchase in Test history and the highest on Australian soil.
 His second Test century helped to extend Australia's world record streak of consecutive Test wins to 16.
 This came after the Australians fell to 5/99 in reply to India's total of 171, before Gilchrist scored 122 from 112 deliveries, featuring in a 197-run partnership with Matthew Hayden in 32 overs.
 His highest Test score, 204 not out, was made against South Africa at the New Wanderers Stadium, Johannesburg in February 2002.
 Featuring in a partnership of 317 with Damien Martyn, this was the fastest double century in Test history at the time, in terms of deliveries received.
 He followed this with 138 from 108 balls in the next match, and ended the three-Test series with 473 runs from 474 balls, at a batting average of 157.66.
 In the same year, he was named as one of the Wisden Cricketers of the Year.
 In 2006, he made the second-fastest century in Test history, hitting 100 from 57 balls, including three sixes in a single over against English bowler Monty Panesar.
 Usually batting at number seven in the Test side, Gilchrist scored centuries against all nine other Test nations.
 By the time of his retirement from international cricket in January 2008, he had scored 17 Test centuries.
+This far surpasses other Australian wicketkeepers (Ian Healy and Brad Haddin both scored four) and as of 2025, Gilchrist has still scored the majority of Test centuries by Australian wicketkeepers (17 out of 33).